carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 teaching: 30
 exercises: 10
 questions:
-- "What is a workflow and what are workflow management system?"
+- "What is a workflow and what are workflow management systems?"
 - "Why should I use a workflow management system?"
 - "What is Nextflow?"
 - "What are the main features of Nextflow?"
 - "What are the main components of a Nextflow script?"
 - "How do you run a Nextflow script?"
-- "How can I use nextflow logs?"
+- "How can I use the nextflow logs?"
 objectives:
 - "Understand what a workflow management system is."
 - "Understand the benefits of using a workflow management system."
 - "Explain the benefits of using Nextflow as part of your bioinformatics workflow."
 - "Explain the components of a Nextflow script."
 - "Run a Nextflow script."
-- "Use the the nextflow log command to shows information about executed pipelines."
+- "Use the nextflow log command to shows information about executed pipelines."
 - "Use the `-resume` option to execute the script using the cached results."
 keypoints:
-- "A workflow is sequence of tasks that processes a set of data and a workflow management system (WfMS) is a computational platform that provides an infrastructure for the set-up, execution and monitoring of workflows."
+- "A workflow is a sequence of tasks that process a set of data, and a workflow management system (WfMS) is a computational platform that provides an infrastructure for the set-up, execution and monitoring of workflows."
 - "Nextflow is a workflow management system that comprises both a runtime environment and a domain specific language (DSL)."
-- "Nextflow scripts comprises of channels for controlling inputs and outputs and processes for defining workflow tasks."
+- "Nextflow scripts comprise of channels for controlling inputs and outputs, and processes for defining workflow tasks."
-- "Nextflow store working files im the work directory."
+- "Nextflow stores working files in the work directory."
 - "You run a Nextflow script using the `nextflow run` command."
-- "You can resume a workflow, skipping cached steps, using using the `-resume` option"
+- "You can resume a workflow, skipping cached steps, using the `-resume` option"
 - "The `nextflow log` command can be used to see information about executed pipelines."
 ---

 ## Workflows

-Analysing data involves a sequence of tasks, including, gathering, cleaning and processing data.
-These sequence of tasks is  called a workflow or a pipeline.
+Analysing data involves a sequence of tasks, including gathering, cleaning and processing data.
+These sequence of tasks are called a workflow or a pipeline.
 These workflows typically requires multiple software packages, sometimes running on different computing environments, such as desktop or a compute cluster.
 Traditionally these workflows have been joined together in scripts using general purpose programming languages such as Bash or Python.